Waitakere Hospital Maternity Services | Waitematā

 Services available for maternity clients include:

-• Lactation Consultant: to support women with complex breastfeeding issues and to provide practical breastfeeding workshops
+• Lactation consultant: to support women with complex breastfeeding issues and to provide practical breastfeeding workshops.

-• Social Work: experienced social workers provide confidential counselling and advocacy services and information on community support.
+• Social work: experienced social workers provide confidential counselling and advocacy services and information on community support.

 • Cultural support: Te Puna O Te Ora Services provide cultural support to Māori women and their whānau, providing access to health, advocacy and the appropriate support services where required.
-A Māori community liaison worker is also available to assist you and your whānau
+A Māori community liaison worker is available to assist you and your whānau.

 • A Pacific cultural liaison worker advocates and liaises between members of Pacific peoples communities and maternity to improve access for women and their families.